subsquid/docs/docs/archives/archives-advanced-setup.md

 **Startup arguments:**

 - `-e`, `--endpoint` A wss RPC endpoint.
 One can provide as many endpoints as necessary, increasing the ingestion throughput.
-- `-c`, `--endpoint-capacity` (optional, `default: 5`. should follow the endpoint) capacity.
+- `-c`, `--endpoint-capacity` (optional, `default: 5`.
+It should follow the endpoint) capacity.
 The max number of pending requests for the endpoint/
 - `--types-bundle`, A path to a local JSON file with substrate type definitions (applicable only to old pre-v14 metadata substrate chains).
 Types for most chains are already built in, so this option is rarely used.
-Note that the types bundle format is [slightly different](https://github.com/subsquid/squid/tree/master/substrate-metadata/src/old/definitions) than that of `polkadot.js`
+Note that the types bundle format is [slightly different](https://github.com/subsquid/squid/tree/master/substrate-metadata/src/old/definitions) from that of `polkadot.js`
 - `--output` A path to a local file or a Postgres-compatible connection string
 - `--start-block` (optional) The block height to start.
 Note that in order to index the runtime metadata and make the archive compatible with `@subsquid/substrate-typegen` one must start from the genesis block.
 - `--write-batch-size` (optional) The number of blocks to write in a single transaction (applies only to Postgres)